- Union High School graduates departing from their ceremony last spring

-So said Superintendent Teresa Weatherall Neal, following this week’s release of graduation rates for Grand Rapids Public Schools and other districts statewide.
+So said Superintendent Teresa Weatherall Neal, following the release of graduation rates for Grand Rapids Public Schools and other districts statewide.
 They showed GRPS’ rate has improved by 47 percent in five years, in a steady increase from 44 percent in 2011-12 to 65 percent in 2015-16.
 Its dropout rate fell from 22 percent to 12 percent over the same period.

 Among the district’s 502 graduates, African-American, Latino, low-income and English-language learning students all showed significant gains.

 City High/Middle School boasted a 98 percent graduation rate, while University Prep Academy and Innovation Central high schools both topped 90 percent.
 Ottawa Hills and Union high schools, however, lagged at 68 and 67 percent, respectively.

 |Group||2011-2012||2012-2013||2013-2014||2014-2015||2015-2016||% Change Over 5 Years|

 *The lower improvement rate of white students reflects a higher percentage of them being in special-education programs, including 42 percent of students from other school districts.
 The majority of those students have significant cognitive impairments and do not complete diplomas, instead receiving certificates of completion.
 Those are not counted as graduates.
 Source: Grand Rapids Public Schools